-Zomato assault row: Police to summon Bengaluru woman after reports of her leaving city
+Zomato assault row: Police to summon Bengaluru woman after reports claim she has left city

-The police will issue a notice against Hitesha Chandranee after collecting evidence based on the complaint of the delivery executive accused of assaulting her.
+The deputy commissioner of police said Hitesha Chandranee was free to go anywhere until a notice was issued against her.

 The Bengaluru Police on Wednesday said they were collecting evidence against Hitesha Chandranee, the woman who was booked on Monday in a counter-complaint by a Zomato staffer, The Indian Express reported.
-Earlier in March, Chandranee had initially accused the Zomato employee of assaulting her, but the delivery executive claimed that she had injured herself and had abused him.
+Chandranee had initially accused Zomato employee Kamaraj of assaulting her, but the delivery executive claimed that she had injured herself and had abused him.

 “A notice will be issued to the woman after the team probing the case is done collecting evidence,” Deputy Commissioner of Police (Southeast) of Bengaluru City Police Joshi Srinath Mahadev told The Indian Express.